-Amended Articles Current Articles Description thereto and the individual personnel responsible for each relevant issue shall be concrete and clear. for each relevant issue shall be concrete and clear.
-Article 8 The Corporation may , on a regular basis, hold education and training courses on the implementation of corporate social responsibility.
-Article 8 The Corporation shall , on a regular basis, hold education and training courses on the implementation of corporate social responsibility.
-Amended according to actual Corporation operations.
-Article 9 For sound management of corporate social responsibility, the Corporation may establish an exclusively (or concurrently) dedicated unit to be in charge of proposing and implementing corporate social responsibility policies and concrete promotional plans, and reporting on the same to the Board on a regular basis.
+Amended Articles Current Articles Description stakeholders, and adopt sustainable development policies, systems or guiding management principles, and concrete proposals for promoting sustainable development programs. stakeholders, and adopt corporate social responsibility policies, systems or guiding management principles, and concrete proposals for promoting corporate social responsibility programs.
+Article 8 The Corporation may, on a regular basis, hold education and training courses on the implementation of sustainable development .
+Article 8 The Corporation may, on a regular basis, hold education and training courses on the implementation of corporate social responsibility .
+In accordance with title change, the wording of the article was therewith revised.
+Article 9 For sound management of sustainable development , the Corporation may establish an exclusively (or concurrently) dedicated unit to be in charge of proposing and implementing sustainable development policies and concrete promotional plans, and reporting on the same to the Board on a regular basis.
+The Corporation may adopt reasonable remuneration policies, to ensure that remuneration policies, to ensure that remuneration arrangements support the strategic aims of the organization and align with the interests of stakeholders.
+The employee performance evaluation system may comply with sustainable development policies, and a clear and effective incentive and discipline system shall be established.
+Article 9 For sound management of corporate social responsibility , the Corporation may establish an exclusively (or concurrently) dedicated unit to be in charge of proposing and implementing corporate social responsibility policies and concrete promotional plans, and reporting on the same to the Board on a regular basis.
 The Corporation may adopt reasonable remuneration policies, to ensure that remuneration arrangements support the strategic aims of the organization and align with the interests of stakeholders.
-The employee performance evaluation system may comply with corporate social responsibility policies, and a clear and effective incentive and discipline system shall be established. to ensure that remuneration arrangements support the strategic aims of the organization and align with the interests of stakeholders.
-The employee performance evaluation system shall comply with corporate social responsibility policies, and a clear and effective Amended according to actual Corporation operations.
-Article 12The Corporation mayto utilize all resources moreefficiently, to use renewablematerialswithlowenvironmentalimpact, and to Article 12 The Corporation shall endeavor to utilize all resources more efficiently, to use renewable materials with low environmental impact, and to enable sustainable Amended according to actual Corporation operations.
+The employee performance evaluation system may comply with corporate social responsibility policies, and a clear and effective incentive and discipline system shall be established.
+In accordance with title change, the wordings of the article were therewith revised.
+Article 10 The Corporation, based on respect for the rights and interests of stakeholders, shall establish a designated section on Article 10 The Corporation, based on respect for the rights and interests of stakeholders, shall establish a designated section on corporate In accordance with title change, the wordings of the article were therewith revised.